 BP111 Project Planning and Organization

-Well-run projects depend entirely on the foundation laid in the initial planning stages, care and precision in project organization, and excellent teamwork.
-This course offers a detailed look at the characteristics of projects and a hands-on team simulation of the project planning and management process.
+Well-run projects depend entirely on the foundation built during the initial project planning stages, careful and precise project organization, and excellent teamwork.